2ral/Modelizer/README.md

 ## Learning Program Models using Generated Inputs

 The readme file and documentation for the framework are currently being updated.
 Please periodically check back for updates.
-We are sorry for the inconvenience, and thank you for your patience.

-The missing link to the replication artifact will be added soon as well.
-It was not included in the initial submission due to the size limitations of GitHub.

 ### Required Executables
 - Python _ver.
 3.10_ or higher